jay/curl_google_oauth/README.md

 the same time then they wait (default: 5 minutes) for an exclusive lock.
 Run `./bearer-refresh.pl --help` for options.

+From what I've observed when the token info is refreshed Google responds with a different bearer token.
+In other words, ***Google will not extend the expiration of an existing bearer token it just generates a new one.***

 The token info files token.json and bearer.cfg are updated via file rename, which is usually atomic depending on your OS and underlying file system.
 On Windows a file cannot be replaced until all the programs (eg curl) close the